Michael Aziz: Early life

 Aziz had received his B.S. from the California Institute of Technology in 1978 and then got his Ph.D. in applied physics from Harvard University in 1983 while working under the direction of David Turnbull.
 As a postdoc, he had spent two years at the Oak Ridge National Laboratory where he was a Eugene P. Wigner Postdoctoral Fellow.
 Since 1986 he has been a faculty member on what is now the Harvard John A. Paulson School of Engineering and Applied Sciences and he is currently the Gene and Tracy Sykes Professor of Materials and Energy Technologies.

 Research

 Starting in 2012, Aziz has worked with Alán Aspuru-Guzik, Roy Gordon and the United States Department of Energy to develop aqueous-soluble organic flow batteries for grid-scale electrical energy storage.
-In 2016 he used vitamin B2 to improve the work of an organic battery that was developed two years prior.
-The battery was later named Organic Mega Flow Battery, the research of which was published in journal Joule the same year.
-Some of his research has resulted in patents issued by the United States Patent and Trademark Office.
+In 2016 he used vitamin B2 to improve the work of an organic battery.
+The battery was later named Organic Mega Flow Battery.
+This research resulted in patents issued by the United States Patent and Trademark Office.

+Quino Energy

+Quino is developing a non-corrosive water-based quinones flow battery.
+The company received a Department of Energy (DOE) grant in 2021 for $4.58 million followed by a $2.6 million grant in 2024.
+In 2025 Quino received a $10 million grant from the California Energy Commission as well as a $5 million DOE grant.
+The company claimed that its battery provided 8-24 hours of storage.